Lindblad and Bloch equations for conversion of a neutron into an antineutron: Lindblad Equation for the Bloch Vector

 \be \stackrel{\cdot\cdot}{R}_z+\lambda\dot{R}_z+4\,\varepsilon^2\,R_z=0. \ee

-Based on the quantum damping theory we have reproduced equation (\ref{26}).
-The important point is that the ``friction'', or damping, parameter $\lambda$ is by (\ref{36}) expressed through the collision frequency and the amplitudes $f_1$ and $f_2$ of neutron and antineutron interaction with the environment constituents.
+Starting from the Lindblad equation (\ref{33}), defining the Lindblad operators according to (\ref{36a}), we have reproduced (\ref{26}).
+That is, we derived the basic equation (\ref{18}) of \cite{17}.
+The important point is that the ``friction'', or damping parameter $\lambda=M$ is by (\ref{42a}) expressed through the collision frequency and the amplitudes $f_1$ and $f_2$ of neutron and antineutron interaction with the environment constituents.
+Another point to mention is that ``friction'' is due to decoherence, or entropy \cite{20a,17}.

-Equation (\ref{40}) exhibits three different regimes depending on the relative magnitudes of the damping parameter $\lambda$ and the mixing parameter $\varepsilon=\tau^{-1}_{n\bar{n}}$.
-The character of the solution of (\ref{40}) is determined by the sign of the quantity \be \Omega^2=\frac{\lambda^2}{4}-4\varepsilon^2. \ee If $\Omega^2 > 0$ (overdamping regime) interaction with the environment destroys the off-diagonal elements of the density matrix and the solution is given by (\ref{27}).
+Equation (\ref{48x}) exhibits three different regimes depending on the relative magnitudes of the damping parameter $\lambda$ and the mixing parameter $\varepsilon=\tau^{-1}_{n\bar{n}}$.
+The character of the solution of (\ref{48x}) is determined by the sign of the quantity \be \Omega^2=\frac{\lambda^2}{4}-4\varepsilon^2. \ee If $\Omega^2 > 0$ (overdamping regime) interaction with the environment destroys the off-diagonal elements of the density matrix and the solution is given by (\ref{27}).
 The opposite (underdamped) case $\Omega^2 < 0$ corresponds to slightly or strongly damped oscillations depending on the relative magnitudes of ${\lambda}$ and $\varepsilon$.
 The case $\Omega^2 = 0$ (critical damping) implies a fine tuning of ${\lambda}$ and $\varepsilon$.
 Finally, for $\lambda = 0$ the system is in the free oscillation regime (\ref{14}).